Tim4769/Microver/README.md

 - `pcb_testing_firmware/archive/2024_code/` contains older experiments for historical reference.
 - Existing test sketches should be treated as board validation tools, not as the final competition software stack.
 - The final presentation describes the competition software architecture as a Raspberry Pi Python host communicating with two Arduino Nano Every boards over serial: one for motors/servos and one for encoder data.
-- The planned control stack included joystick remote control, live camera feed, low-level PID, Pure Pursuit, and LiDAR/MCL localization work.
+- The planned control stack included joystick remote control, live camera feed, low-level PID, Pure Pursuit, and AMCL localization using LIDAR.

 ## Repository Map
 **Electronics**